John F. Kihlstrom

 Despite the huge amount of effort that the Guilford group invested in the measurement of social intelligence, it should be understood that the studies of O'Sullivan et al. (1965) and Hendricks et al. (1969) went only part of the way toward establishing the construct validity of social intelligence.
 Their studies described essentially established convergent and discriminant validity, by showing that ostensible tests of the various behavioral abilities hung together as predicted by the theory, and were not contaminated by other abilities outside the behavioral domain.
 As yet, there is little evidence for the ability of any of these tests to predict external criteria of social intelligence.

-"these constitute by far the greatest number of
+constitute by far the greatest number of unknowns in

-behavioral domain was defined as "doing the right
+in the behavioral domain was defined as "doing the

 memory was defined as the ability to remember